 The 16:9 ratio

-This works well obviously like the other reports, except that one will certainly need a calculator to do this calculation: [(width of an image)/16*9 = height].
-This format is widely used in video: 1920px * 1080p.
+It works well of course like the other reports, except that we will certainly need a calculator to do this calculation: [(width of an image)/16*9 = height].
+This format is widely used in video: 1920px * 1080px.

 The 16:10 ratio

 This format is less known, it is close to 16:9 and it is the format used by Divi, especially for the "headline images" of the articles and thumbnails of the "blog module in grid mode".

 The ratio or ratio is neither more nor less than mathematics and there is a site that will allow you to know the ratio of your images by simply entering the width and height of the latter.

 Well, I think that now everything is becoming clearer.
 We know that dimensions are important only because they affect the weight of the images but that the ratio is much higher.
 So if you want to keep Divi's image sizes, you will have to crop your images according to the appropriate ratio.

 Everything has been said above: if you want Divi to stop cropping images to one of your articles, do not use images with an inappropriate ratio, such as portrait images or panoramic images for example.